Suppression and Revival of Weak Localization through Control of Time-Reversal Symmetry

-In this Letter, we report on the demonstration of a novel and general method, proposed by T.~Micklitz \textit{et al.}~\cite{Micklitz2014}, to study WL by TRS breaking, without destroying phase coherence.
-Our experimental system consists of ultracold atoms propagating in an optical disordered potential, in a quasi two-dimensional (2D) configuration, for which CBS can be observed as a peak in the momentum distribution as described in~\cite{Jendrzejewski2012}.
-In the present experiment, TRS is broken by a short dephasing kick applied at time $T$.
-After this kick we observe the suppression of the CBS peak, followed by a brief revival at time~$2T$.
-This revival constitutes a new and direct signature of phase coherence in disordered media.
-It also strikingly highlights the role of time reversal symmetry in WL~\cite{Micklitz2014}.
+In this letter, we use neutral ultracold atoms to demonstrate a novel method, as proposed by T.~Micklitz and coworkers~\cite{Micklitz2014}, to manipulate time reversal symmetry and study weak localization.
+In our system, the atoms propagate in an optical disordered potential in a quasi-2D configuration.
+CBS manifests itself as a backward peak in the momentum distribution of the scattered atoms~\cite{Cherroret2012,Jendrzejewski2012,Labeyrie2012}.
+Time reversal symmetry is broken by applying, at a chosen time $T$, a quasi-instantaneous dephasing kick on the atoms.
+Following this kick, we observe the suppression of the CBS peak, except for a revival that happens at time $2T$.
+This revival constitutes a new direct signature of phase coherence in disordered systems.